des4maisons/til/til.md

+* In GitHub, if you are looking at "foo.rb on master", you can hit "y" to get you a link to "foo.rb at that specific commit".
+Helpful if you want to link to a specific line, you can do so without worrying about the lines shifting over time as master changes
 * When someone disagrees with you in an unhelpful way, if you have the time:
     * think about what they are saying.
 If they said it another way, would you agree with them?